seabeya/tech-stack/sql/README.md

 > [!NOTE]
 > A multi-column index, such as (`column_1`, `column_2`, ...), organizes the data by sorting it first based on `column_1`, then by `column_2`.
 This means the index works best for queries that filter by `column_1` or by both `column_1` and `column_2`.
 > If a query filters only by `column_2`, PostgreSQL cannot take advantage of the index's sorted structure.
-Instead, it has to look through all the entries in the index (full index scan) to find matches for `column_2`.
+Here is a video resource that makes this concept super easy to understand.
+Please take a look: https://planetscale.com/learn/courses/mysql-for-developers/indexes/composite-indexes.

 <p align="right">
     <a href="#sql-postgresql">back to top ⬆</a>